What hasn’t been covered so far is what data you need to do this stuff! Here is your shopping list:

 - anything else (RGB, extra bands, etc)

-Essentially you need the full data package from the LiDAR including any corrections for mirror wobble or other sensor oddness – and a way to decode it.
-You also need engineering drawings which show the LiDAR instrument’s reference point.
+Essentially you need the full data package from the laser scanner including any corrections for mirror wobble or other sensor oddness – and a way to decode it.
+You also need engineering drawings which show the scanner’s reference point.

 Aircraft trajectory data